 Known for her impassioned and lyrical prose, Terry Tempest Williams is the author of the environmental literature classic, Refuge: An Unnatural History of Family and Place; An Unspoken Hunger: Stories from the Field; Desert Quartet; Leap; Red: Passion and Patience in the Desert; The Open Space of Democracy; and Finding Beauty in a Broken World.
 Her most recent book, When Women Were Birds, was published in Spring 2012 by Sarah Crichton Books/Farrar, Straus and Giroux.
 She is also a columnist for the magazine The Progressive.
-She also wrote The Story of My Heart by Richard Jeffries, as rediscovered by Brooke Williams and Terry Tempest Williams (Torrey House Press), in which she and Brooke Williams expand upon the 1883 book by Richard Jeffries.
 Her most recent book is titled The Hour of Land: A Personal Topography of America’s National Parks, the book honors the centennial of the National Park Service and is a New York Times bestseller.
 The Hour of Land also won the Mountains & Plains Independent Booksellers Association 2016 Reading the West Book Awards.